 You’re 42 weeks pregnant!

-Being 42 weeks pregnant can feel different to each woman who reaches this milestone.
+Being officially full term at 42 weeks pregnant can feel different to each woman who reaches this milestone.

 It’s not likely that you’ve experienced many big changes in your body over the past couple of weeks.
 You will probably have more swelling, especially your feet and ankles.

 Keep resting as much as possible which can help take the pressure off your back and uterus.

 There is about 4kg or more of baby, placenta and amniotic fluid slowing you down.
 Sitting with your feet up might feel like your only option.